oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

     ![Click the copy icon for GET ALL](./images/copy-curl-command-action.png)

-6. You can use this **cURL command** we just copied in the **Oracle Cloud Infrastructure Cloud Shell** or on your local compute if cURL is installed.
+6. You can use the **cURL command** you've just copied in the **Oracle Cloud Infrastructure Cloud Shell** or on your local compute, if cURL is installed.
 Here is the command running:

     ```
     >curl --location \